ivanizag/z80-mbc2-emu/README.md

 ## Installation
 Extract the [latest zip](https://github.com/ivanizag/z80-mbc2-emu/releases) for Linux, MacOS or Windows.

 The Z80-MBC2 SD contents must be extraced to a directory named `sd`.
-You can run `download.sh` or `download.bat` to automatically down and extarct the files from  https://cdn.hackaday.io/files/1599736844284832/SD-S220718-R240620-v1.zip .
+You can run `download.sh` or `download.bat` to automatically download and extract the files from  https://cdn.hackaday.io/files/1599736844284832/SD-S220718-R240620-v1.zip .

 ## Usage
-To know the boot options available execute `z80-mbc2-emu` without parameters:
+To list the boot options available, execute `z80-mbc2-emu` without parameters:
 ```
 $ ./z80-mbc2-emu
 Usage: z80-mbc2-emu IMAGE